mflerackers/mflerackers.github.io/_math/6-triangles.md

 Another way to know whether a point p is inside a triangle is to check on which side the point lies for each edge.
 If the point lies on the side of the triangle for each side, it lies within the triangle.

 How do we test this?
 Fairly simple.
 We take the vector AB and the vector AC and calculate the cross product.
 Then we do the same with AB and AP.
 Remember that for the cross product, the order in which we take vectors will decide the sign of the result.
 If we take AB x AC, we know which sign gives a point on the correct side of AB.
-If AB x AP matches that sign, P lies on the same side of the triangle.
+If AB x AP matches that sign, P lies on the same side as the triangle.
 If we repeat this for the other two edges, we can determine whether P lies inside the triangle.

 ```lua
 local function pointInTriangle(px,py,ax,ay,bx,by,cx,cy)